-Professor of English and Creative Writing at Lock Haven University, Marjorie Maddox has published eleven collections of poetry, including True, False, None of the Above (Poeima Poetry Series and Illumination Book Award Medalist); Wives' Tales (Seven Kitchens Press Editor's Series); Local News from Someplace Else (Wipf & Stock 2013); a 2013 ebook of Perpendicular As I ( Kindle version, Nook version, Kobo version); print version of Perpendicular As I (1994 Sandstone Book Award); Weeknights at the Cathedral (WordTech 2006); Transplant, Transport, Transubstantiation (2004 Yellowglen Prize); When The Wood Clacks Out Your Name: Baseball Poems (2001 Redgreene Press Chapbook Winner); Body Parts (Anamnesis Press 1999); Ecclesia (Franciscan University Press, 1997); How to Fit God into a Poem (1993 Painted Bride Chapbook Winner); and Nightrider to Edinburgh (1986 Amelia Chapbook Winner), as well as over 450 poems, stories, and essays in journals and anthologies.
+Professor of English and Creative Writing at Lock Haven University, Marjorie Maddox has published eleven collections of poetry, including Transplant, Transport, Transubstantiation (Yellowglen Prize, 1 of three finalists Brittingham and Felix Pollak Prizes; re-release Wipf & Stock 2018); True, False, None of the Above (Poiema Poetry Series and Illumination Book Award Medalist); Wives' Tales (Seven Kitchens Press Editor's Series); Local News from Someplace Else (Wipf & Stock 2013); a 2013 ebook of Perpendicular As I ( Kindle version, Nook version, Kobo version); print version of Perpendicular As I (1994 Sandstone Book Award); Weeknights at the Cathedral (WordTech 2006); When The Wood Clacks Out Your Name: Baseball Poems (2001 Redgreene Press Chapbook Winner); Body Parts (Anamnesis Press 1999); Ecclesia (Franciscan University Press, 1997); How to Fit God into a Poem (1993 Painted Bride Chapbook Winner); and Nightrider to Edinburgh (1986 Amelia Chapbook Winner), as well as over 550 poems, stories, and essays in journals and anthologies.
+Her poem, “Arise,” about the Thailand cave rescue, was awarded the 2019 Foley Poetry Prize by America Magazine.

-She is the co-editor, with Jerry Wemple, of Common Wealth: Contemporary Poets on Pennsylvania (Penn State Press 2005) and has two children’s books from Boyds Mills Press, A Crossing of Zebras: Animal Packs in Poetry (2008) and Rules of the Game: Baseball Poems (2009).
-A Man Named Branch: The True Story of Baseball's Great Experiment and Inside Out: Poems on Writing Poems are forthcoming from Zing! at Schoolwide Inc. The Working Poet: 75 Writing Exercises and a Poetry Anthology (Autumn House Press) and The Working Poet II (Mammoth Books) contain three of her pedagogical essays, including poems by her former students.
+The Working Poet: 75 Writing Exercises and a Poetry Anthology (Autumn House Press) and The Working Poet II (Mammoth Books) contain three of her pedagogical essays, including poems by her former students.
 Her memoir essay, "Going Exactly Where We Want to Go," is included in Fast Break to Line Break: Poets on the Art of Basketball, edited by Todd Davis.
-Additional memoir essays are included in Western Washington Reflections and Western Pennsylvania Reflections.
+Additional memoir essays are included in Western Washington Reflections and Western Pennsylvania Reflections, and elsewhere.

 Transplant, Transport, Transubstantiation was a runner-up (Brittingham and Felix Pollak Prizes), finalist, or semifinalist at 30 national competitions, including the Nicholas Roerich Poetry Prize, OSU The Journal Award, the Vassar Miller Prize, New Issues Press, the Coffee House Press Poetry Prize, and the Winthrop Poetry Series Prize from Pleiades Press.
 Local News From Someplace Else was a finalist for the Samuel French Morse Poetry Award, sponsored by Northeastern University; for the Kentucky Women’s Prize, sponsored by Sarabande; for the Magellan Prize, sponsored by Button Wood Press; for the Mammoth Books Poetry Award; the Ashland Poetry Press Prize; and a semifinalist for the Crab Orchard Poetry Award, and elsewhere.